MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-uninstall-upgrade.md

 ## How to uninstall the Hadoop component

-If you are uninstalling version 8.0.5, there is a Hadoop component that can be uninstalled independently of other packages in the distribution: `microsoft-r-server-hadoop-8.0-8.0.5-1.x86_64`
+If you are uninstalling R Server 2016 (version 8.0.5), there is a Hadoop component that can be uninstalled independently of other packages in the distribution: `microsoft-r-server-hadoop-8.0-8.0.5-1.x86_64`

 For versions prior to 8.0.5, do the following: